 Senior Assisted Living Details and Costs for Cities in Minnesota

-The listings below are some of the larger cities in Minnesota.
-Each city listing page provides details on assisted living facilities, independent living, senior apartments and homes, and memory care.
-City pages may include details on amenities, services offered as well as other useful information.
+Listed below are some of the larger cities in Minnesota.
+Each listing page provides details on assisted living housing, independent living, senior group homes, as well as Alzheimer's care facilities.
+Details include costs, amenities and services offered, medical care, among other information.

 - Apple Valley

 - Brooklyn Center

 - Clara City

 - Columbia Heights

 - East Grand Forks